cdfq384903/MonotonicOptimalBinning/README.md

 4. **`exclude_condi`** <br>
 Default: None <br>
 Suggestion: The condition given to exclude the observations in the variables. <br>
 The `exclude_condi` argument defines the conditiont to exclude the observations that meet the specified condition of the variables.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `< -99999999`, which means that the algorithm will exclude the observations that the value of the variable is  `less then -99999999`.
+For example, in `MainMonotonicFirstBining.sas` script you can pass `< -99999999`, which means that the algorithm will exclude the observations that the value of the variable is less then -99999999.

 5. **`min_samples`** <br>
 Default: None <br>
 Suggestion: The minimum sample amount that will be kept in each bin.
-Usually `min_samples` is suggested to be `5%` of the total population. <br>
+Usually `min_samples` is suggested to be 5% of the total population. <br>
 The `min_samples` argument defines the minimum sample that will be kept in each bin.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `%sysevalf(1000 * 0.05)`, which means the minimum samples will be constrained by `5%` of total samples (1000 obs).
+For example, in `MainMonotonicFirstBining.sas` script you can pass `%sysevalf(1000 * 0.05)`, which means the minimum samples will be constrained by 5% of total samples (1000 obs).

 6. **`min_bads`** <br>
 Default: None <br>
 Suggestion: The minimum positive event amount (default/bad in risk analysis) that will be kept in each bin.
 Usually `min_bads` is suggested to be 1. <br>
 The `min_bads` argument defines the minimum positive event amount that will be kept in each bin.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `10`, which means that the minimum bads will be constrained by a minimum of 10 positive events in each bins.
+For example, in `MainMonotonicFirstBining.sas` script you can pass 10, which means that the minimum bads will be constrained by a minimum of 10 positive events in each bins.

 7. **`min_pvalue`** <br>
 Default: None <br>
 Suggestion: The minimum threshold of p-value for the algorithm to decide whether merge the two bins or not.
 Usually a higher `min_pvalue`, the algorithm will reduce the times of merging bins. <br>
 The `min_pvalue` argument defines the minimum threshold of p value.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `0.35`, which means that the alogorithm will decide to merge the two bins if the p-value of the statistical test (Z-Test) conducted between them is greater than `0.35`.
+For example, in `MainMonotonicFirstBining.sas` script you can pass 0.35, which means that the alogorithm will decide to merge the two bins if the p-value of the statistical test (Z-Test) conducted between them is greater than 0.35.

 8. **`show_woe_plot`** <br>
 Default: None <br>
 Suggestion: Boolean(0, 1) : Whether showing the woe plot when MOB algorithm is running. <br>
 The `show_woe_plot` argument defines whether showing the woe plot in the algorithm process or not.
-For example, in `MainMonotonicFirstBining.sas` script you can pass `1`,which means that the SAS will show the woe plot result for each given `x`.
+For example, in `MainMonotonicFirstBining.sas` script you can pass 1, which means that the SAS will show the woe plot result for each given `x`.

 9. **`is_using_encoding_var`** <br>
 Default: None <br>